CFA Exam – when to start & how to prepare?

 The sooner you start, the better.
-That’s a worn-out cliché but the majority of CFA candidates still start their preparation 4 months before the exam even though CFA pass rates have always been quite low (over the recent years, it’s around 43% for level 1 and 46% for level 2).
+That’s a worn-out cliché but the majority of CFA exam candidates still start their preparation 4 months before the exam even though CFA exam pass rates have always been quite low.
+For many years, it was around 43% for level 1 and 46% for level 2 but for the 2021 CFA exams the pass rates were even as low as 22% or 29%, respectively.

 Doesn’t it make you think?
 The majority must be doing something wrong!